iron-vault-plugin/iron-vault/docs/Other Features/Settings.md

 * **Hide mechanics completely**: If enabled, mechanics blocks will not be displayed at all.
 Good for when you just want to read a story.
 You can also toggle this setting by using the [[Toggle displaying mechanics]] command.
 * **Inline tracks on clock creation**: If enabled, new tracks and clocks will be automatically inlined in the journal when created.

+### Legacy

+* **Disable embedding moves in sidebar**: This reverts to the pre-1.95.0 move sidebar, which includes only the name and trigger text for the move, and move links-- which open the move modal.
+Enable this setting if you wish to revert to that old behavior.